ethanrobison/rtvf398w20/14_guins.md

 process, kinda) that these two things are both part of the zeitgeist around these machines.
 There are people who don't give a shit, and that's their last word on it.
 Cool stuff.

+> This objective of ssigning the status of monument to all industrial
+> remains has been overemphasized in industrial archeology, while the
+> subject, as Palmer and Neaverson claim, can "take its places as a
+> fully fledged branch of archaeological studies if it will at the same
+> time accept the need for a research agenda with a theoretical
+> content."
+(162)

+Curious.
+I want to poke back at this, but perhaps only because I am uninitiated.
+It's easy for me to pretend-ask, "but why does it _need_ theory?"
+Especially easy because I lack so much context.

+I guess, there's that age-old question about "rigor": is it beefing up the field, or is it meaningless gatekeeping?
+Since it likely falls somewhere on the spectrum(a) between the two, we can rephrase this as asking how much of each it might satisfy.

+Interesting how this is the intersection of "industrial archeology" and "video games", both of which seem to be black sheep for whichever categorization you want to give them.
+Not one pariah, but two.